KdotJPG/Simple-Biome-Blending/README.md

 ### Features

 - Biome source agnostic.
 Any generator that can populate an NxN region with biomes (where N is a power of two plus padding), such that each region is part of the larger picture, can be adapted.
 - Constant blending distance.
-The travel distance over each transition border in the world should be roughly the same.
+The travel distance over each transition zone in the world should be roughly the same.

 ### Limitations